rclone/rclone/docs/content/jottacloud.md

 Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10M)

+#### --jottacloud-hard-delete ####

+Controls whether files are sent to the trash or deleted permanently.
+Defaults to false, namely sending files to the trash.
+Use `--jottacloud-hard-delete=true` to delete files permanently instead.

 ### Troubleshooting ###